 Why this matters in real portfolios

 Markets do not move as one perfect block.
 Even in an up year, some stocks are down.
 Even in a flat month, there are still losers under the surface.
-Direct indexing makes those losers usable.
+Direct indexing makes those individual losers usable as harvests.

 That is the real economic edge.
 Not prediction.
 Not market timing.
 More usable tax-lot surface area.